Princekr267/Princekr267/README.md

 ### 🚀 I'm actively seeking **internship opportunities** where I can:

-✨ Apply my Full Stack development skills
+✨ Apply my Full Stack & Real-time development skills
 🧠 Solve real-world problems with DSA
 🤝 Collaborate with talented teams
 📈 Learn and grow as a developer